mslinn/git-stats-scala/README.md

-# Git Activity
+# Scoped Git Activity Summary for a User

 [![Build Status](https://travis-ci.org/mslinn/git-stats-scala.svg?branch=master)](https://travis-ci.org/mslinn/git-stats-scala)
 [![GitHub version](https://badge.fury.io/gh/mslinn%2Fgit-stats-scala.svg)](https://badge.fury.io/gh/mslinn%2Fgit-status-scala)

-For your resume: Totals and grand totals of lines added and deleted to/from your git repositories.
+For your resume: totals and grand totals of lines added and deleted to/from your git repositories.

 *The output of this program merely answers the question: "are you an active programmer?"
 This program only reports textual additions and deletions,